Music School for Children with Special Needs

 The Twickenham-based Otakar Kraus Music School has a 25-year history of providing cutting-edge music therapy to children with special educational needs.

 But it is currently at its maximum capacity of 41 students, with the waiting list growing every day.
-The school is so popular that there is urgent need for more teachers.
+The school is so popular that there is an urgent need for more teachers.

 Some of the pupils have limited verbal communication.
 Many are isolated and have difficulty with social interaction, self-confidence and the ability to focus.
 They lack the opportunity for development and self-expression.
 For some this can lead to behavioural problems.